square/spacecommander/README.md

 Custom Formatters
 -------------

 `clang-format` is fantastic and we love it, but it has some limitations.
 We've added our own ad-hoc formatting capabilities through scripts which live in `custom/`.
-If you add a custom file formatting script to `custom/`, invoke it in `format-objc-file.sh` and `format-objc-file-dry-run.sh` and add examples of input / output to files in `Testing Support/`.
+If you add a custom file formatting script to `custom/`, invoke it in `format-objc-file.sh` and add examples of input / output to files in `Testing Support/`.

 Undesired Result?
 -------------